pedro-psb/python-dsa-workbook/README.md

 This is where I practice implementing DSA in a more systematic way.
 The base for these is the book "Data Structures and Algorithms and Python (2013)" by T Goodrich, R Tamasia, M Goldwasser.

+The main goal here is to craft robust implemenetations and good design.

 ## Program Draft

 - single linked list